Thank you for visiting my website. I set up this site for those who are interested in knowing more about my background, training and experience.

 2009 Scholar in Residence, Women's League International Convention.

 2014 - Interim Rabbi, Congregation Beth Shalom, Pittsburgh, Pennsylvania: Arriving in July, 2014, I have been invited to serve this congregation in transition.
-Our process involves identifying internal issues that need to be addressed and creating a process of congregational conversation leading to the discernment of this community's priorities and challenges.
-Our work together will enable the congregation to feel optimistic about this (wonderful!) congregation's future.
+Our process involves identifying internal issues that need to be addressed and creating a dynamic of congregational conversation leading to the discernment of this community's priorities and challenges.
+Our work together has enabled the leadership and membership to feel optimistic about this (wonderful!) congregation's future.
 We have successfully concluded a search for Beth Shalom's next Senior Rabbi and are now working on reconfiguring the administrative staff and preparing optimal conditions for the new rabbi's work.

 2004 - 2014 Rabbi, Temple Torat Yisrael, East Greenwich, Rhode Island: During the interview process, I was told that the congregation was either going to move to East Greenwich from Cranston (where it had been for 60 years), fold, or merge.
 For the last nine years and a half years, I have guided the congregation through restoring the credibility of the lay leadership, rebuilding a sense of community, building a consensus to move, setting up a capital campaign, reviving a flagging religious education system and ultimately moving to East Greenwich.
 I set up and maintain the synagogue website with a member of the congregation and have developed effective communication through blast e-mail and a blog (also on the site.)
 We completed construction in May 2013 and celebrated the Hanukat Bayit/dedication of our new building in June 2013.